Urban Forestry Conference OCTOBER 5–6 UT Conference Center, KnoxvillePRESENTED BY

 Tom Simpson is a regional urban forester for the Division of Forestry in East Tennessee.

-Heather Slayton is a forest health and sustainability unit leader for the Division of Forestry.
+Nathan Waters is a forest program specialist with the Division of Forestry.

 Eric Wiseman is an associate professor of urban forestry in the Department of Forest Resources and Environmental Conservation at Virginia Tech focusing on arboricultural practices, urban forest ecophysiology, and urban forest assessment and management.